TUM-NC2022/project/README.md

 - Make sure you have Docker installed on your machine (https://docs.docker.com/get-docker/)
 - Change to `project/inference_pipeline/` and run `docker-compose -f docker-compose.local.yml up --build`
 - Open http://localhost:8080/ in your browser

+## Containerization and CI/CD pipeline
+The entire software stack written in this project is containerized and is integrated, built and deployed via a CI/CD pipeline.
+Furthermore, the pipeline is able to execute certain commands in a tmux session to simplify development and demo effort (e.g. starting the libmoep-ncm library or establishing a connection between NCMs via the `ping` command).
+The respective files for the containerization can be found in `project/docker-compose.yml` as well as the Dockerfiles in `project/moep80211ncm` and `project/inference_pipeline`.
+The configuration file for the CI/CD pipeline can be found in `.github/workflows/main.yml`.
+Here one can adjust the hardware that is being deployed to as well as commands executed in tmux sessions etc.